OnlyWorlds/obsidian-plugin/README.md

 It is currently in a closed release.
 A public release is planned for December 2024.

-More information and apps are available at http://www.onlyworlds.com.
+More information in this [technical documentation](https://onlyworlds.github.io/), although this site is still under construction and revision.

 To register, please request a keycode by: